 - The Gingerbread Man

-These are often stories that are already familiar to, and loved by, our children and we can easily cover all areas of learning included in the Early Years curriculum.
+These are often stories that are already familiar to, and loved by, our children and offer ample opportunities to cover all areas of learning included in the Early Years curriculum.

-We will also be acting out the stories with props and hand puppets…
+- Acting out the stories with props and hand puppets

 We’re looking forward to a magical story filled term ahead!